 When you're launching a new website, the importance of branding cannot be overstated.
 Your business' brand is the foundation of your company.
 It's the identity that influences how consumers perceive your business and the expectations they set.

 Quality branding plays a pivotal role in any company's marketing success.
-However, it's particularly critical for new organizations that have yet to establish a reputation.
+But it's particularly critical for new organizations that have yet to establish a reputation.
 Your website is what most consumers will use to form a first impression of your brand.
 So you want it to be a positive one.

 Creating a strong brand identity can lead to a better website.
 Once you understand your values, goals, and mission, it becomes easier to design and maintain a website that accurately communicates your message to visitors.